Discrete-Continuous Smoothing and Mapping: Related Work

-In contrast, our work is concerned with the problem of maximum \emph{a posteriori} (MAP) estimation; i.e. rather than estimating distributions over the variables of interest, we seek a single point estimate.
-While we provide a mechanism for recovering approximate marginals from an estimate, the uncertainties provided by non-Gaussian inference methods can be substantially richer.
-However, considering a somewhat more restricted problem setting affords us considerable benefits in terms of computational expense.
-Prior works that have considered MAP estimation in non-Gaussian models (e.g. \cite{pfeifer2021advancing, rosen2013robust}) do so by marginalizing out the discrete variables and using smooth optimization techniques on the resulting continuous estimation problem; consequently, they do not permit the explicit estimation of discrete states, as we consider here.
+In contrast, our work focuses on the task of MAP estimation from the perspective of local optimization.
+While we describe a mechanism for approximating marginals \emph{given} an (approximate) MAP estimate, the uncertainties provided by non-Gaussian inference techniques can be substantially richer.
+However, considering this somewhat more restricted problem setting (and coarser marginal approximation) affords us considerable benefits in terms of computational expense.
+Prior works applying optimization techniques for MAP estimation in non-Gaussian models (e.g. \cite{pfeifer2021advancing, rosen2013robust}) do so by marginalizing out discrete variables and using smooth local optimization techniques on the resulting \emph{continuous-only} estimation problem.
+Consequently, they do not permit the explicit estimation of discrete states, as we consider here.